fredericaltorres/Azure-VM-for-docker-and-visual-studio/DotNetCore_Cloud_Docker_Dvt/fDotNetCoreWebApp/README.md

 - In Azure Kubernetes Service (AKS)

 ## Container Image
-The powershell script [deployContainerToAzureContainerRegistry.ps1](./Scripts/deployContainerToAzureContainerRegistry.ps1) allow to
+The powershell script [deployContainerToAzureContainerRegistry.ps1](./Scripts/deployContainerToAzureContainerRegistry.ps1) allows to
 - Build the container image in the local docker
 - Tag the image with the last version and publish the image in a Azure Container Registry
 - Start one instance of the container image into Azure Container Instance